Herbalife: Liver disease inquiries

 Hospitals in Israel, Spain, Switzerland, Iceland, Argentina, and the United States have reported liver damage in a number of patients who used Herbalife products.

 In 2004, Israel's Health Minister began an investigation into Herbalife's products after four persons using Herbalife's products were found to have liver problems.
-The company was accused of selling products containing toxic ingredients such as quaqua, comfrey, and kraska.
+The company was criticized for the presence of lead and other heavy metals in some of its products, with comfrey specifically flagged for its association with liver toxicity.
 The products were sent to Bio-Medical Research Design LTD (B.R.D), to a private U.S. laboratory, and to Israel's Forensic research laboratory.
 A study of the cases funded by the Israeli Ministry of Health concluded that there was a causative relationship.
 Herbalife's SEC 10-Q filings stated that the Israeli Ministry of Health did not establish a causal relationship between the product and liver ailments.
 In 2009, an Israeli woman sued Herbalife International and Herbalife Israel, claiming that her liver damage resulted from the use of Herbalife products.

 Scientific studies in 2007 by doctors at the University Hospital of Bern in Switzerland and the Liver Unit of the Hadassah-Hebrew University Medical Center in Israel found an association between consumption of Herbalife products and hepatitis.
 In response, the Spanish Ministry of Health issued an alert asking for caution in consuming Herbalife products.
 Herbalife stated they were cooperating fully with Spanish authorities, and after investigation, the agency determined no action was required and removed the alert.